Management Plan 2021 - 2031

-We have started to prepare our first Management Plan for the woods which will guide our work for the next 10 years.
+We are working on our first Management Plan for the woods which will guide our work for the next 10 years.
 The Plan will set out what we are trying to achieve, how we will do it and define the priority areas of work.
-We need to gather everyone’s views now to make sure that we have a good level of agreement in the community about how to manage the woods.
+We wanted to gather everyone’s views now to make sure that we have a good level of agreement in the community about how to manage the woods.
+We publicised the consultation widely - see, for example, here.
 We have also commissioned further tree survey work and forestry expertise to feed into preparation of the Plan.

 - Maps: The map here might help you think about the proposals - there are further maps here